syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ## Binding data to render indicator

-You can bind series **dataSource** to indicator by setting the specific series name to indicator using **"indicators.seriesName"** property.
+You can bind series [dataSource](../api/ejchart#members:indicators-datasource) to indicator by setting the specific series name to indicator using [indicators.seriesName](../api/ejchart#members:indicators-seriesname) property.

 {% highlight js %}